matthewglover/html_css_talk/PITCHME.md

 ## 3.5 - JSS / Aphrodite / Styled components

 - Similar to CSS in JS
-- Written in JS but compiles to CSS
+- JS but compiles to CSS

 Note:
 - get css selectors etc